shogunxam/dualmonitortool/README.txt

 Further hotkeys allow all windows on a particular monitor to be minimised and to rotate the contents of the monitors.

-If you want SwapScreen to start automatically when your computer boots, then the easiest method is to paste a shortcut into the StartUp folder on the Windows Start menu.

 DualWallpaper
 -------------